Donshenal/-Data-Analysis-Project-home-sales-in-King-County/README.md

 ## Project Description

-- **Data Analysis:** Utilize statistical analysis methods for understanding and exploring the King County Housing Dataset.
+- **Data Analysis:** Utilizing statistical analysis methods and visualisations for understanding and exploring the King County Housing Dataset.
-- **Reporting:** Prepare a report presenting the findings, insights, and recommendations for the client.
+- **Reporting:** Preparing a report presenting the findings, insights, and recommendations for the client.
-- **Decision Making:** The analysis aims to assist Erin in making informed decisions regarding real estate investments.
-- **Documentation:** Ensure proper documentation for column name interpretations and findings.